MicrosoftDocs/windows-dev-docs/hub/powertoys/workspaces.md

 **Why do app windows launch and then jump to the positions I saved them in?**

 PowerToys cannot tell an app to launch to a specific position.
-What we can do, is launch an app first and then give an instruction to move and resize it to a certain position, but this results in the user visibly seeing the process on-screen.
+What we can do is launch an app first, and then give an instruction to move and resize it to a certain position.
+However, this results in the user visibly seeing the process on-screen.
 To help with this, we added the dialogue box during launch to display the launch status of each app.

 **My windows were snapped when I saved my workspace, but when I launch the workspace from a clean state they are not snapped.
 Why is this?**